 “As an adult, I learned about society and said to myself ‘reality is not as easy as a video game’.
 I hope that those who once left Final Fantasy will remember how exciting their passion for video games was back then.”

 It looks like PC and Xbox Series X|S owners will have to wait longer to see if the game comes to more platforms down the line, although if Final Fantasy 7 Remake is anything to go by it may not come to those systems at all.

 While this may be disappointing for Xbox and PC owners, it’s important to remember that there are a number of Square Enix games that have eventually made their way to these platforms in the past.
 Nier Automata is an example of a game that launched a whole year later on the Xbox One after its initial PS4 release.

 For now, though, it looks as though Final Fantasy XVI will remain on PS5 at release.

-Judging from the trailer, it looks as though Final Fantasy XVI is set to return to its medieval fantasy roots, rather than the contemporary sci-fi setting of Final Fantasy XV.
+It looks as though Final Fantasy XVI is set to return to its medieval fantasy roots judging from the trailers, rather than the contemporary sci-fi setting of Final Fantasy XV.
 The futuristic tech from that game is gone, replaced by swords, shields, and chatter about crystals, just like the Final Fantasy games of old.

 While the monolithic mechs and gas-guzzling airships may be gone, it does seem the action-based real-time battle system will be returning.
 Quite whether it will share the exact same mechanics as Final Fantasy XV remains to be seen.
 However, the combat does showcase some rather scintillating swordplay combos, deadly aerial attacks, warp-based dashes, and devastating magical attacks.